k3ntako/Clash-Royale-Elixir-Counter/README.md

 This was built using TDD and Typescript, and without heavy frameworks such as React and Vue.
 Mocha, Chai, and Selenium were used to test this program.
 I was inspired by this [article](https://blog.bitsrc.io/can-you-build-web-apps-in-2019-without-a-framework-1065ad82b79f) to build a website and limit the number of libraries outside of testing and Typescript.

+## API Was Discontinued

+In March of 2020, RoyaleAPI [discontinued the API](https://royaleapi.com/blog/sunset-api) necessary for this program.
+This program will unfortunately no longer work.

 ## Getting Started

 1. Clone repository